-3.2.8 Heritage
+3.3.8 Heritage

-Prior to construction, a Construction Environmental Management Plan (CEMP) will be prepared to govern the completion of all construction works.
-The plan will detail measures to protect heritage matters, will be prepared in accordance with relevant guidelines and performance indicators, and will be prepared to the satisfaction of the Department of Planning, Industry and Environment (DPIE).

-The CEMP will include unexpected finds protocols for objects of Aboriginal or Historic heritage.

-In the event that relics of Aboriginal heritage are discovered, all works in the immediate vicinity will cease, and consultation will occur with a suitably qualified archaeologist, registered Aboriginal representatives and DPIE to determine an appropriate management strategy.

-In the event that relics of historic heritage are discovered, all works in the immediate vicinity will cease, and consultation will occur with DPIE to determine an appropriate management strategy.

-In addition;

-- Construction methodology will be prepared to ensure against damage to heritage items. - Photographic archival recording of the school, buildings, artwork and landscape will be undertaken. - An Art Management Strategy will be prepared. - An Interpretation Plan should be prepared with representatives of the school community and include stories of site geography.
+- Prior to construction, a Construction Environmental Management Plan (CEMP) will be prepared to govern the completion of all construction works.
+The plan will detail measures to protect heritage matters, will be prepared in accordance with relevant guidelines and performance indicators, and will be prepared to the satisfaction of the Department of Planning and Environment (DPE). - The CEMP will include unexpected finds protocols for objects of Aboriginal or Historic heritage. - Construction must be undertaken in accordance with the recommendations of the Aboriginal Cultural Heritage Assessment Report prepared by Coomber dated March 2022. - In the event that relics of Aboriginal heritage are discovered, all works in the immediate vicinity will cease, and consultation will occur with a suitably qualified archaeologist, registered Aboriginal representatives and DPE to determine an appropriate management strategy.
+In the event that relics of historic heritage are discovered, all works in the immediate vicinity will cease, and consultation will occur with DPE to determine an appropriate management strategy.
+In addition: - Construction methodology will be prepared to ensure against damage to heritage items. - Photographic archival recording of the school, buildings, artwork and landscape will be undertaken. - An Art Management Strategy will be prepared. - An Interpretation Plan should be prepared with representatives of the school community and include stories of site geography.

-3.2.9 Disruptive works
+3.3.9 Disruptive works

-Construction work for Darlington Public School is underway.
+• Construction work for the new public school in Liverpool is underway.
 The following activities are planned for the upcoming weeks (works will be outlined).
 You can contact us directly using the details below to discuss any aspect of this work.

-3.2.10 Get involved
+3.3.10 Get involved

-We are committed to working together with our school communities and other stakeholders to deliver the best possible learning facilities for students.
+- We are committed to working together with our school communities and other stakeholders to deliver the best possible learning facilities for students.
 Your feedback is important to us.
-For more information contact us via the details below.
+For more information contact us via the details below. - o Email: schoolinfrastructure@det.nsw.edu.au - Website: schoolinfrastructure.nsw.gov.au - o Phone: 1300 482 651

-• Email: schoolinfrastructure@det.nsw.edu.au

-Website: schoolinfrastructure.nsw.gov.au

-Phone: 1300 482 651

-3.3 Handover phase
+3.4 Handover phase

-3.3.1 Traffic and access
+3.4.1 Traffic and access

-Construction work at Darlington Public School as been completed.
-We are now in a position to confirm access provisions for the new school, including pick-up and drop-off arrangements.
+• Construction work at the new public school in Liverpool is complete.
+We can now confirm access arrangements including pick-up and drop-off arrangements.

-3.4 Official school opening
+3.5 Official school opening

-The upgrade to Darlington Public School was delivered today, with brand new facilities now open for the school.

-Thank you for your patience during construction and we are thrilled to deliver this project for the school community.
+- The new public school in Liverpool was delivered today, with brand new facilities now open for the school.
+0 - Thank you for your patience during construction and we are thrilled to deliver this project for the school 0 community.

-Project Governance
+4 Project Governance